More same-sex honeymooners visiting places without marriage equality, says Kuoni

-The travel agent said it is seeing a trend of newly married LGBTQ+ couples booking trips to locations which do not approve of same-sex marriages.
+Growing trend of newly married LGBT+ couples booking trips to destinations that which do not approve of same-sex marriages, research shows

-More same-sex honeymooners are visiting destinations which do not have marriage equality, according to a travel company.
+More same-sex honeymooners are visiting destinations which do not have marriage equality, according to travel company Kuoni.

-Kuoni said it is experiencing a growing trend of newly married LGBTQ+ couples booking trips to locations which do not approve of same-sex marriages such as the Maldives, Dubai, the Caribbean and East Africa.
+The firm said it is experiencing a growing trend of newly married LGBT+ couples booking trips to locations which do not approve of same-sex marriages such as the Maldives, Dubai, the Caribbean and East Africa.

 The luxury tour operator and travel agent said many people in this category are exploring places “considered less LGBTQ+ friendly” because they do not want “barriers” to influence how they “celebrate their love”.